connornishijima/Cartridge/README.md

 **cart.play_nes**(uint8_t* **vgm_data**);

 This is where the magic happens.
 When cart.play_nes(music) is called, the ESP32 fires up the fake NES APU, resets it's registers, parses some data from the VGM header, and begins to play your music!
-Connect the four pins from above to the positive terminal of a speaker and enjoy! **As of right now, this is a blocking function.
-In the near future I'll be adding a user-callback ISR that can be tied to the internal NES Frame Counter (60-240hz) to allow things like polling buttons or cancelling playback.**
+Connect the four pins from above to the positive terminal of a speaker and enjoy! **This is a blocking function.
+Use the cart.frame_counter_cb() below to define code to be run during playback.**

+**cart.frame_counter_cb**(void **func**);

+Used to define a callback function that should be called every "1st step" of the NES' Frame Counter.
+Set this to a function for polling buttons, printing a quick debug, or anything else that can be run fairly quickly to avoid slowing down the NES APU.

 ----------
 # Converting VGZ for use on ESP32